pooyanazad/webscraping/README.md

 # webscraping
-automatic web scraping project with Flask, I want to create this app in next 20 steps.
+automatic web scraping project with Flask, I Created this app in next 20 step but you see 14 steps here.

 Initial Setup and Simple Scraper